mayankk2308/kryptonite/README.md

 1. This will launch another boot menu where you can select your macOS boot drive.
 Booting from here will patch the system in memory.

 ### Key Notes
-1. Installer is disabled as there are some issues and work is being done on it.
-1. The installer can configure existing bootloaders as well.
-Just let the installer know when asked and follow the prompts.
-1. APFS volumes are currently not shown in the installer for formatting or resizing.
-This feature may be added later.
-1. The kernel extensions are automatically disabled on untested/beta versions of macOS.
+The kernel extensions are automatically disabled on untested/beta versions of macOS.
 To enable them, follow [these instructions](https://github.com/mayankk2308/kryptonite#beta-versions-of-macos).

 ## Uninstallation
 Uninstalling **Kryptonite** is very straightforward: